 Take in some of the city's most beautiful holiday decorations on this one-hour trek.
 After scoping out the tree at Rockefeller Center, you'll make your way toward iconic Radio City Music Hall and other sights.

-Out of all the things to do in the fall in NYC, no other event or holiday market receives as much hype as the Bryant Park Winter Village.
+Out of all the things to do in the fall in NYC, no other event or holiday market receives as much hype as the Bank of America Winter Village at Bryant Park.
 Why?
 Because once the 17,000-square-foot ice-skating rink and more than 170 shopping kiosks and food vendors open for business, this means that Christmas in New York has officially arrived.

 It just wouldn’t be the holidays if the city weren’t using up enough electricity in a month to power a small country for a decade.
 For more than 20 years, the Central Park Conservancy has been draping the Charles A. Dana Center in holiday lights and ringing in the season alongside a hot-cocoa-bearing Santa.
 Families can listen or open a songbook to join in with the Mistletones for some holiday carols.
 Ice carvers from Okamoto Studios will be carving a nutcracker and a polar bear on site and everyone can watch while they much on some cookies and cocoa.